-We really did have a lovely day of discovery and learning.
-We didn’t just find scorpions either, we found ants and spiders too.
+We really did have a lovely day of discovery and learning and we didn’t just find scorpions either, we found ants and spiders too.
 It really was quite a wildlife nature hunt that day and it’s one we’ll be doing more often.

-Would yo go hunting for scorpions with your family?
+Would you search for scorpions with your family?